S.O.S. (Agents of S.H.I.E.L.D.): Part one

-Following the events of "Scars", having killed Gonzales and shot herself to provoke a war between S.H.I.E.L.D. and the Inhumans, Jiaying also secretly sends Gordon and other Inhumans to hijack nearby quinjets and fire missiles at Afterlife, making it appear that S.H.I.E.L.D. is attacking.
-The Inhumans declare war on S.H.I.E.L.D. and attempt to force them out of Afterlife, and Skye uses her powers to defeat May, who is rescued by Simmons.
+Following the events of "Scars", having killed Robert Gonzales and shot herself to provoke a war between S.H.I.E.L.D. and the Inhumans, Jiaying also secretly sends Gordon and other Inhumans to hijack nearby quinjets and fire missiles at Afterlife, making it appear that S.H.I.E.L.D. is attacking.
+The Inhumans declare war on S.H.I.E.L.D. and attempt to force them out of Afterlife, and Skye uses her powers to defeat Melinda May, who is rescued by Jemma Simmons.
 Jiaying secretly drains the life force of a captured agent to heal herself.
-Coulson realizes that Jiaying is trying to turn the Inhumans against them, and as S.H.I.E.L.D. try to respond to the crisis, Mack, who is preparing to leave, stays on board the Iliad to help.
+Phil Coulson realizes that Jiaying is trying to turn the Inhumans against them, and as S.H.I.E.L.D. try to respond to the crisis, Alphonso "Mack" Mackenzie, who is preparing to leave, stays on board the Iliad to help.

 Having experienced more visions of the future, Raina realizes her destiny is to ensure that Skye discovers the truth about her mother and becomes the Inhumans' new leader.
 After telling this to an uncomprehending Skye, Raina meets with Jiaying and threatens to stop her, prompting Jiaying to kill her.
-Skye witnesses this, just as Raina intended, and realises that Jiaying killed Gonzales and orchestrated the missile strike.
+Skye witnesses this, just as Raina intended, and realizes that Jiaying killed Gonzales and orchestrated the missile strike.
 Jiaying reluctantly has Skye knocked out and imprisoned.

-Realizing Morse is missing, Hunter reviews the CCTV and sees a duplicate May leaving with her, leading him to realize Palamas and Ward have kidnapped her.
+Realizing Bobbi Morse is missing, Lance Hunter reviews the CCTV and sees a duplicate May leaving with her, leading him to realize Kara Palamas and Grant Ward have kidnapped her.
 Ward and Palamas torture Morse to get her to admit her guilt, but she is defiant, insisting she made the right decision.
 Hunter and May lead troops to rescue Morse, but Ward sets up a rigged gun, so that if anyone finds Morse, they will be shot dead.

 Simmons learns Cal has taken an ill-conceived and potentially fatal super-strength serum.
-Cal suffers a heart attack, but when Simmons administers adrenaline to save him, the completed super-soldier serum causes Cal's appearance to become more monstrous and enhances his strength, and he attacks Coulson, Fitz and Simmons.
+Cal suffers a heart attack, but when Simmons administers adrenaline to save him, the completed super-soldier serum causes Cal's appearance to become more monstrous and enhances his strength, and he attacks Coulson, Leo Fitz and Simmons.
 Meanwhile, the Inhumans seize the Iliad, but Mack evades capture.
 Jiaying brings a number of Terrigen crystals aboard the vessel, intending to unleash their contents upon the entire world, to cause the Terrigenesis of every dormant Inhuman, and eradicate the human race.